Akibalogh/slack-tools/docs/PRD_Commission_Calculator.md

 ### 1. Company Processing Scope
 - **Targeted Analysis**: The system processes only a specific list of companies defined in `data/company_mapping.csv`
 - **Company Variants**: All variants are processed including base companies, minter variants, mainnet variants, validator variants, and other special variants
+- **Validator Node Input Method**: The system accepts company lists in the format of validator nodes with company names and variants (e.g., "allnodes::1220409a9fcc5ff6422e29ab978c22c004dde33202546b4bcbde24b25b85353366c2").
+The system automatically extracts company names from this format and matches them against the company mapping database
+- **HubSpot Deal Filtering**: Only HubSpot deals with "commit" or "closed won" status are processed, as these represent completed deals that should be analyzed for commission calculation
 - **Comprehensive Mapping**: The `data/company_mapping.csv` file contains complete mapping of all 113 companies with their:
   - **Slack Groups**: Actual Slack channel names (e.g., "allnodes-bitsafe", "alumlabs-minter")
   - **Telegram Groups**: Actual Telegram group names (e.g., "allnodes", "alum-labs")
   - **Calendar Search Domain**: Email domain used to search calendar invites (e.g., "allnodes.com", "alumlabs.com")
+  - **Calendar Meeting Filtering**: Large group meetings (10+ attendees) are excluded as these are typically not business meetings with specific companies
   - **Full Node Addresses**: Complete node addresses with hashes
   - **Variant Types**: Classification of variants (base, minter, mainnet, validator, canton, wallet, etc.)
   - **Base Company**: Company name for grouping variants with identical commission data